 About Mediterranean Summer

-One day, toward the end of my internship at the Michelin-starred restaurant, Don Alfonso near Sorrento, Italy, the chef and owner Alfonso Jaccarino advised me, “don’t just bring home recipes, bring home ‘the idea’ of our cooking.”
-There are so many layers to the “idea” of Mediterranean cooking that something as humble as tomatoes with fresh mozzarella cheese, pure extra virgin olive oil, basil, and salt is only at its best when the parts are optimum: pungent red, sun-ripened tomatoes grown in volcanic soil that have never been in a refrigerator, tender mozzarella to be consumed the day it is made, the provenance of the olive oil, freshness of the basil, and large crystal salt from a clean water area of the sea.
+One day, during an internship I did at the Michelin-starred restaurant, Don Alfonso near Sorrento, Italy, the chef and owner Alfonso Jaccarino advised me, “don’t just bring home recipes, bring home ‘the idea’ of our cooking.”
+There are so many layers to the “idea” of Mediterranean cooking that something as humble as his version of tomatoes with fresh mozzarella cheese, pure extra virgin olive oil, basil, and salt is only at its best when the parts are optimum: pungent sun-ripened tomatoes grown in volcanic soil that have never been in a refrigerator, mozzarella made from local milk to be consumed the day it’s made, the provenance of the olive oil, freshness of the basil, and large crystal salt from a clean water area of the sea.

-The above is an example of something that has become so common we take it for granted.
-However, when success from the kitchen is wholly reliant on the quality of the ingredients there is a reason why the dish we call “Insalata Caprese” is timeless and classic.
+The above is an example of something that has become so common we take it for granted: “insalata Caprese.”
+However, when success from the kitchen is reliant on the quality of the ingredients there is a reason this dish is timeless and classic.
 Knowing when and how to use a short list of ingredients puts one in synch with the essence of simplicity.

 I like to say when it comes to pure flavor, Mother Nature has already done a lot of cooking for us.
 What can possibly done to plump strawberries in season bursting with color, fragrance, and flavor?
 Sweet corn in July?
 Crisp and tart apples in autumn?
 A beautifully marbled steak?
 Other than a couple of adornments one of which being some form of basic knife work or cookery, the other a seasoning, just leave them alone!